slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[Watch technical mock interviews](https://interviewing.io/recordings/)|"Watch technical mock interviews with engineers from Google, Amazon, and more"|

 ## Knowledge base (or brain dump)
 Sometimes I need a solid source of knowledge.
-Reliable, up-to-date and easy to understand.
+Reliable, up-to-date, and easy to understand.
 So far I found these to be of that kind.

 |link|description|
 |---|---|